metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Thu 22 Jun 2017 14:00:59 BST
 - didn't think I'd get time today, but now have 2.5 hours or so.
 Got to 93 edits yesterday.
 Today should be around 120.
 - reached around 117/135.
 Feeling ok the argument I think.

+## Fri 23 Jun 2017 09:50:03 BST
+- working on final 20 edits or so
+- got much of the conclusion done, but still needs tidying ..